not-navyblue/SuperCiv/Changelist.md

 #### Unique Improvement: Roman Fort
 - [++] Unlocked with Iron Working
 - Obsolete with Gunpowder
+- Can be built on Plains, Grassland, Hills, Desert, Tundra, and Snow
 - Gives a defensive bonus of 75%
 - Can be built outside of Rome's borders